Meet our Staff

 Blue Resource Center

-Quacyya is the inaugural Undocumented Student Retention Specialist at the Blue Resource Center.
+Quacyya is the inaugural Retention Specialist at the Blue Resource Center.

-Outside of work and academics, Quacyya’s rejuvenating practices include writing poetry, being outside, and building community.
+Outside of work and academics, Quacyya’s rejuvenating practices include writing poetry, building community, and reading and playing outside.
 Feel free to connect with Quacyya at the Blue Resource Center located in Viking Union 720 or email her at cuaresq@wwu.edu.

 Rodrigo Gonzalez-Juarez headshot